fruzsinaagocs/oscode/JOSS-paper/paper.md

 perturbations are thought to have been stretched to macroscopic scales by a phase of accelerated expansion, cosmic inflation, to later become the large-scale structure we see today.
-To understand the origins of structure it is therfore essential to model the perturbations and understand the physics involved in inflation. `(py)oscode` has been used to speed up the numerical evolution of quantum fluctuations in the early universe, enabling the exploration of models beyond the standard model of cosmology [@pps-curved].
+To understand the origins of structure it is therefore essential to model the perturbations and understand the physics involved in inflation. `(py)oscode` has been used to speed up the numerical evolution of quantum fluctuations in the early universe, enabling the exploration of models beyond the standard model of cosmology [@pps-curved].
 It served as inspiration for